pritheeroy/pritheeroy/README.md

 <br />

-💻 I am currently working at Ripple as a Software Engineer Intern on the Data Platform team.
-I have previously interned at Borealis AI, a research institute at RBC, as a Machine Learning Software Engineer on the ML Infrastructure Team, and at Manulife as a Software Engineer, where I worked on a Quantitative Investment Strategy
-System in Java and React.js.
+💻 Currently, I am working at Ripple as a Software Engineer Intern on the Data Platform team.
+Previously, I worked at Borealis AI, a research institute at RBC, as a Machine Learning Software Engineer on the ML Infrastructure Team with a focus on MLOps.
+I have also previously interned at Manulife as a Software Engineer, where I worked on a Quantitative Investment Strategy System in Java and React.js.

 <br />